 You can create a high-availability environment by setting up a standby management server.
 A standby management server is a second instance of Copy Services Manager that runs on a different physical system, but is continuously synchronized with the primary (or active) Copy Services Manager server.
-The active management server issues commands and processes events, while the standby management server contains identical data to the active management server and can take over and run the environment without any loss of data.
+The active management server issues commands and processes events, while the standby management server records the changes to the active server.
+As a result, the standby management server contains identical data to the active management server and can take over and run the environment without any loss of data.
 If the active management server fails, you can issue the Takeover command to make the standby management server take over.